Improving Place Recognition Using Dynamic Object Detection: Combining Place Recognition and Dynamic Object Detection

-It is important to understand how dynamic objects affect descriptors in the place representation, which has the ultimate effect of corrupting the ideal representation of a place.
-We define the \emph{extent} of the descriptor ($v$) as the set of pixels, $\{p_{1}, ..., p_{n}\}$, in the original image, $I$, that were used to generate the descriptor of a detected local feature (Equation \ref{eq:extent}).
-The pixels in the extent of the descriptor may be used either directly or after being transformed; e.g., when applying a filter to the original image.
-Depending on the algorithm used to generate the descriptor, its extent may include the feature keypoint.

-where \emph{FD} is the procedure (e.g., SIFT, SURF, FREAK, ORB) that takes a set of \emph{n} pixels (usually located around the detected keypoint) as input and produces a descriptor, $v$.
+In this article, we demonstrate an appearance-based place recognition approach that works by generating an ``ideal'' representation of a place, that is, one based only on those visual features that will be present and observable the next time an agent visits the place.
+That is, these ``ideal'' representations include no descriptors that describe, even in part, dynamic objects present in the agent's observation.
+How do dynamic objects affect descriptors in the place representation?
+In general, a feature description procedure \emph{FD} takes a set of $n$ pixels, usually located around a selected or detected \emph{keypoint}, and produces a descriptor $v$ corresponding to the local feature at or near the keypoint.
 For instance, the ORB descriptor compares pairs of pixels in the vicinity of the keypoint to generate a binary descriptor.
+We define the \emph{extent} of $v$ as the set of pixels $\{p_{1}, ..., p_{n}\}$, in the original image, $I$, that were used to generate $v$ (Equation \ref{eq:extent}).
+The descriptor may either depend directly on the pixels or it may transform them (e.g. by applying a filter to the original image).
+The extent may or may not include the feature keypoint.

-We classify each of the pixels in the original image as being part of either dynamic or static objects.
-If the extent of the descriptor $v_i$ includes a pixel that belongs to a dynamic object, then we say that $v_i$ belongs to class $DC$, the class of descriptors that are affected by dynamic objects.
-Otherwise, $v_i$ belongs to the class $SC$, that is, the class of descriptors that are generated only from pixels that lie in static objects in the original image.
-Hence, $pr$ is the finite, pairwise disjoint multiset that contains the union of $DC$ and $SC$,

-It may not always be effective to classify as member of $DC$ a descriptor whose extent contains just a few pixels in dynamic objects.
-We can relax the definition of $DC$ by defining a \emph{sensitivity} threshold which indicates the proportion of the extent of the descriptor that is affected by dynamic objects, i.e., the pixels that belong to dynamic objects.
-This threshold can be used to control how sensitive membership in $DC$ is.
-That is, if the proportion of pixels in the extent of descriptor, $v_i$, that are in a dynamic object exceeds the \emph{sensitivity} threshold, then the descriptor, $v_i$, belongs to $DC$.
+We can classify each of the pixels in the original image as being part of either a dynamic or a static object.
+If the extent of the descriptor $v$ includes a pixel that belongs to a dynamic object, then we say that $v$ belongs to class \emph{DC}, the class of descriptors that are affected by dynamic objects.
+Otherwise, $v_i$ belongs to the class \emph{SC}, that is, the class of descriptors that are generated only from pixels that lie in static objects in the original image.
+Hence, $pr$ is the finite, pairwise disjoint multiset place representation that contains the union of \emph{DC} and \emph{SC}, If a descriptor's extent contains just a few pixels from dynamic objects, it may not be effective to classify that descriptor in $DC$.
+We can relax the definition of $DC$ by defining a \emph{sensitivity threshold} indicating the proportion of pixels in the extent that belong to dynamic objects.
+Thus, a descriptor $v$ is classified in \emph{DC} only when the proportion of pixels in the extent belonging to a dynamic object exceeds the sensitivity threshold.